 2015 B.S. in Anthropology with Honors, Central Michigan University

 2018 M.S. in Anthropology, Concentration in Forensic and Biological Anthropology, Mercyhurst University

 In 2018, I graduated from Mercyhurst University with my M.S. in Anthropology (concentration in Forensic and Biological Anthropology).
 My master’s thesis examined the correlation between traits of the pelvis and age-at-death estimates.
 Following graduation, I was hired at Mercyhurst as an instructor for the 2018-2019 academic year, where I taught undergraduate courses in the Applied Forensic Sciences and Anthropology/Archaeology curricula.
 I also oversaw curation of the Donated Human and Zooarchaeological Collections at Mercyhurst and acted as the Body Donation Program Coordinator.
 To date, I have assisted with over 70 forensic cases involving the recovery and laboratory analysis of human remains from forensic scenes across the northeastern United States and Puerto Rico.
-Additionally, I have spent the last three field seasons excavating and analyzing remains from archaeological sites in the Basque Country (northern Spain).
+Additionally, I have spent the last five field seasons excavating and analyzing remains from archaeological sites in the Basque Country (northern Spain).

 Ost, AM.
 Age-at-Death Estimation from the Auricular Surface of the Ilium: A Test of a Sex-Specific Component Method.
 Journal of Forensic Sciences, 2022;00:1-9.

 Ost, AM; Messer, DL; Dirkmaat, DC.
 The Role of Forensic Anthropologists at the Fatal Fire Recovery: A Retrospective Study of Cases from 1983–2020.
 Early view, Forensic Anthropology.